 HOW IS THIS DIFFERENT THAN AN EXECUTIVE COACH?

 Typically, an executive coach works one-on-one with executives to help advance their professional careers.
 The relationship is more uneven, rather than peer-focused.
-Early Stage Sounding Board groups do offer alternating coaching services with peer groups, as we feel that entrepreneurs can benefit from the combination.
-First and Second Stage groups benefit greatly from the confidential, experience-sharing process among peers.
+Sounding Board groups benefit greatly from the confidential, experience-sharing process among peers.
 Members are welcome to seek out executive coaching for themselves, separate from the Sounding Board group if they desire.

 WHAT IS THE TIME COMMITMENT?

 Sounding Board groups meet monthly for about 3-4 hours.
 It is up to the group to decide the best days or times to meet.
 Some groups meet for breakfast and then run the meeting in the first half of the day; some meet over lunch and the second half of the workday.
 Evening and weekend meetings may be an option as well.
-First and Second Stage groups meet 10 times a year, taking off July and December as we have seen those months are the hardest to schedule.
-Early Stage groups will meet every other month, six times a year, with the alternating months set aside for one-on-one coaching.
+Groups typically meet once a month, with the option of skipping months like July or December if the members are too busy.

 WHAT DOES IT COST?

 Members are asked to make a year-long commitment to this group, as the greatest value lies in the relationships that are formed in your group.
 Groups members typically begin the life of their group together, but members may drop out from time to time.
 Group members have the ability to veto or vote in new members to their group.
-The annual cost of the group is based on your level.
-Early Stage groups cost $850 per member per year, First Stage groups are $900 and Second Stage groups are $1000.
+The annual cost of the group is $3000.
 Membership is annual, but payments can be broken up, and members who drop the group will be refunded unused funds less an administrative fee.